 Note: This feature must be enabled by our support.

-Create a configuration for the given component and project in OAuth Broker API.
+Create a configuration for the given component and project in the OAuth Broker API.

-OAUTH_API_ID is the id provided when storing authorization via OAuth Broker API.
+OAUTH_API_ID is the id provided when storing authorization via the OAuth Broker API.

 "version": 3 to use the latest OAuth Broker API.
 The old OAuth V2 API is deprecated but still usable.

 Docker Runner then retrieves, decrypts and injects the credentials to the